WolfNet-Computing/Markdown-to-HTML/README.md

 > [!CAUTION]
 > This Composer library is in an **_early_ developmental stage**, usage of it ***isn't*** recommended and is **done _at your own risk_**.

+This Composer library is for usage on a PHP enabled web server and translates Markdown files into HTML Output.

 ## Requires
-A PHP enabled webserver that you also have file upload and command line access to.
+A PHP enabled web server that you also have file upload and command line access to.

 ## Installation
 To install simply: